 How to Mirror Android to Roku

 Showing your family vacation pictures can be tiring if you’re all gathered around a small screen.
-Watching YouTube videos or streaming your favorite Netflix show is also much more enjoyable on a big screen.
+Watching YouTube videos or streaming your favorite Netflix show is much more enjoyable on a big screen.
 Do you need a bunch of cables to connect your phone to your TV?

 If you have a Roku, we’ve got good news.
 You don’t need cables at all.
 Android and Roku devices are compatible, and it’s possible to mirror your phone to Roku.
+Follow along in this article to learn how to mirror your Android to a Roku device.

 Roku’s mirroring feature allows you to send anything from your Android phone to your TV wirelessly.
 You can send music, photos, videos, web pages, and more.
 To get started, you need to enable this option on your smartphone or tablet and connect it to your Roku.
 In most cases, you don’t have to do anything to enable the mirroring feature on your Roku device, as it’ll work automatically.